 - 4. Remove supplemental oxygen from patient - 5.
-Start nebulizer with oxygen at 6 Ipm adjust until it makes a fine mist.
+Nebulize with oxygen at 6 lpm.
 The mist should "disappear" with each breath.
 Much of the mist that can be seen is too large to be absorbed - 6.
 Encourage patient to take slow, deep breaths until the medicine is gone from the medication cup. - a.
 As the medication is administered and the level drops in the medication cup, the cup may need to be tapped to deliver all the medication - 7.
-If medic unit is not on scene 10 minutes after last puff and patient still is in respiratory distress, place another dose of Albuterol into the medication cup and repeat Steps 3-6 - 8.
+If medic unit is not on scene after the completion of the first dose and the patient still is in respiratory distress, the provider should reassess patient and administer another dose of Albuterol if still indicated. - 8.
 Replace supplemental oxygen when the treatment is completed - 9.
 Chart the time of administration and number of doses administered - 10.
 Treatment can be discontinued at any time if the patient is no longer in respiratory distress